 - Poor muscle recruitment

-Good posture is an important part of injury prevention because it ensures muscle balance, range of motion, and that your spine is in its natural position.
+Good posture is a necessary part of injury prevention because it ensures muscle balance, range of motion, and that your nervous system can communicate as its intended to.

-Injury Prevention Best Practices in Manchester, MO
+Injury Prevention Techniques in Manchester, MO

 - Boost flexibility — Increasing your flexibility contributes to injury prevention in three way: